Introduction to Algorithms

 if(X[i] == k)

-Always ask the following critical questions for every computational problem:
+Always ask the following questions related to input for every coding problem:

 - What is the size of the input? like 10 or 1000 or 10 billion!